 Over the course of their winter stay at Fort Mandan, the members of the expedition engaged in extensive trade and diplomacy with their Indian neighbors.
 Indian visitors came to Fort Mandan where they exchanged corn and wild game for trade goods.
 Lewis and Clark also traveled to the different villages, distributing gifts and peace medals to prominent chiefs in an attempt to win their favor.

 The Mandan and Hidatsa also provided valuable information about the territory ahead.
 When Lewis and Clark hired French trapper Toussaint Charbonneau as an interpreter, they allowed his young Shoshone wife, Sacagawea, to join the expedition due to her knowledge of her homeland to the west.
 In the end, she proved valuable as an interpreter and ambassador among her own people, all while caring for her infant son Jean Baptiste along the way.

 On April 7, 1805 Lewis and Clark left the villages and continued west in six dugout canoes and two pirogues.
-After successfully reaching the Pacific, they returned to the five villages on August 14, 1806 returning Charbonneau, Sacagawea, and young Jean Baptiste to their home.
-During this brief reunion among the people who had given them refuge in the winter of 1804-05, Lewis and Clark convinced the Mandan Chief Shekeke and his family to accompany them in order to meet President Jefferson.
-On August 17, 1806 the Corps of Discovery left the Knife River Villages for the last time.
+After successfully reaching the Pacific, they returned to the five villages on August 14, 1806, bringing Charbonneau, Sacagawea, and young Jean Baptiste home.
+During this brief reunion with the people who had given them refuge in the winter of 1804-05, Lewis and Clark convinced Mandan Chief Shekeke and his family to accompany them east to meet President Jefferson.
+On August 17, 1806, the Corps of Discovery left the Knife River Villages for the last time.